Whitney is a mom living in Boston, Massachusetts. She's been photographing babies and families since 2012.

 Haakaa

 If you buy one thing on this list, get this!
 It’s a silicone cup that suctions to your boob while you nurse on the other side to catch your extra let down.
-I also use it to hand express after Ollie is done nursing to build a stash of breastmilk.
+I also use it to hand express after baby is done nursing to build a stash of breastmilk.
+I used this with Rory during night feedings when I was making the most milk and I was getting 10-20 ounces a day from it.

 Dr Browns bottle sponges and Bottle drying rack